javascript-tutorial/en.javascript.info/1-js/2-first-steps/8-operators/article.md

 </ul>

 [warn]
 Increment/decrement can be applied only to a variable.
 An attempt to use it on a value like `5++` will give an error.
 [/warn]

-These operators can be called both after and before the variable.
+Operators `++` and `--` can be put both after and before the variable.

 When the operator goes after the variable, it is called a "postfix form": `i++`.
-The "prefix form" is when the operator is before the variable: `++i`.
+The "prefix form" is when the operator stands before the variable: `++i`.

 Both of these records do the same: increase `i` by `1`.

 Is there any difference?
-Actually, yes.
-It can be seen when we not only increment/decrement the variable, but also use the result of the operator.
+Yes, but we can see it if we use the result of `++/--`.

-The prefix form returns the new value, while the postfix form returns the old value (pre-increment/decrement).
+As we know, all operators return a value.
+Increment/decrement is not an exception here.
+The prefix form returns the new value, while the postfix form returns the old value (prior to increment/decrement).

 Let's see the examples: